ovanderzee/my-lib/API.md

 <a name="isLetter"></a>

 ## isLetter(char) ⇒ <code>boolean</code>
-Test for being a letter
+Test value for being a letter

 **Kind**: global function
 **Returns**: <code>boolean</code> - char is a letter